edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 and then feed the mocks to the `IWebHostBuilder.UseHttpMocks` extension method:

 ```
-UseHttpMocks(httpMessageHandlersBuilder =>
+UseHttpMocks(handlers =>
 {
-	httpMessageHandlersBuilder
+	handlers
 		.MockHttpResponse(usersHttpResponseMock)
 		.MockHttpResponse(adminsHttpResponseMock);
 });
 ```

-As you would expect, you can follow the same principle and mock different responses for different HttpClients.

 ### Different ways to mock the HttpClient response

-If you wish, instead of configuring the http response mock before hand as shown in [How to use](#how-to-use), you can configure them inline with the `IWebHostBuilder.UseHttpMocks` extension method:
+You might have noticed that the last example of mocking the http response is differen from the first one show in [How to use](#how-to-use).
+In short, you can chose to define the mocks inline or before hand.

+There is no recommendation on any of the different ways to do the mocking.
+You should use the option that better fits your scenario/style.

+Let's see some examples:

+1) Configuring the http response mocks inline with the `HttpMessageHandlersReplacer.MockHttpResponse` method:

 ```
 public class HttpMocksDemoTests : IClassFixture<WebApplicationFactory<Startup>>